Mohammad Jewel: Arambagh KS

-Bangladesh Police FC
+Bangladesh Police

-In 2019, Jewel signed for newly promoted top-tier club Bangladesh Police FC.
-He struggled in the first season with Police FC as he couldn't make any appearance.
-However, he became a regular starter from the beginning of the 2020–21 season under new head coach Pakir Ali.
-He made his debut for Police FC on 24 December 2020 in a Federation Cup match.
-On 22 February 2021, he scored his first goal for Police FC against giant Sheikh Jamal DC in 2020–21 BPL.
-On 7 May 2021, he scored a brace against Uttar Baridhara and helped his team to make a comeback from 1-0 behind.
+In 2019, Jewel signed for newly promoted top-tier club Bangladesh Police.
+He struggled in the first season with Police as he couldn't make any appearance.
+However, he became a starter from the beginning of the 2020–21 season under new head coach Pakir Ali.
+He made his debut for Police on 24 December 2020 in a Federation Cup match.
+On 22 February 2021, he scored his first goal for Police against giants Sheikh Jamal Dhanmondi in the 2020–21 BPL.
+On 7 May 2021, he scored a brace against Uttar Baridhara and helped his team to make a comeback from 1–0 down.
 He finished the 2020–21 BPL season with 4 goals and 3 assists in 18 league games.

-Sheikh Russel
+Sheikh Russel KC

 On 24 October 2021, Jewel got his big move to Sheikh Russel KC.
 On 27 November 2021, he made his debut for the club during a 1–0 over Uttar Baridhara in the 2021 Independence Cup opening group-stage game.
 On 9 February 2022, Jewel scored his first goal for the club, during a league game against Chittagong Abahani.